hu-bwg/website-zeichen-und-symbole/src/en/01_signs_and_symbols.md

 ### Call for Abstracts

-**We invite scholars in art history, visual culture, fashion, history, cultural studies, archaeology, sociology, and experts in textiles research and conservation, as well as literary scholars, anthropologists, legal scholars, and economists to present their diverse perspectives on the development and significance of fashion and dress at the conference.**
+We invite scholars in art history, visual culture, fashion, history, cultural studies, archaeology, sociology, and experts in textiles research and conservation, as well as literary scholars, anthropologists, legal scholars, and economists to present their diverse perspectives on the development and significance of fashion and dress at the conference.

-Please submit your proposal of ca. 3.000 characters as well as contact details by June 15, 2015.
-Languages of the conference are: German and English.
+The Call for Abstracts is closed.

 ### Concept and Organization